xuyangy/vim-mark/README.md

         let g:mwIgnoreCase = 0

+To exclude some tab pages, windows, or buffers / filetypes from showing mark highlightings (you can still "blindly" navigate to marks in there with the corresponding mappings), you can define a List of expressions or Funcrefs that are evaluated in every window; if one returns 1, the window will not show marks.

+    " Don't mark temp files, Python filetype, and scratch files as defined by " a custom function.
+    let g:mwExclusionPredicates =
+    \   ['expand("%:p") =~# "/tmp"', '&filetype == "python", function('ExcludeScratchFiles')]

+By default, tab pages / windows / buffers that have t:nomarks / w:nomarks /
+b:nomarks with a true value are excluded.
+Therefore, to suppress mark highlighting in a buffer, you can simply

+    :let b:nomarks = 1

+If the predicate changes after a window has already been visible, you can update the mark highlighting by either:
+- switching tab pages back and forth
+- toggling marks on / off (via <Plug>MarkToggle)
+- :call mark#UpdateMark() (for current buffer)
+- :call mark#UpdateScope() (for all windows in the current tab page)

 You can use different mappings by mapping to the <Plug>Mark... mappings (use ":map <Plug>Mark" to list them all) before this plugin is sourced.